apache/calcite/site/_docs/howto.md

 Choose a release date.
 This is based on the time when you expect to announce the release.
 This is usually a day after the vote closes.
-Remember that UTC date changes at 4pm Pacific time.
+Remember that UTC date changes at 4 pm Pacific time.

 ### Publishing directly in your environment: